AhmedYasser5/function_plotter/README.md

 ## Features

-* Using open source GTK platform, meaning that the program can be configured to work on different operating systems.
+* Using the open source GTK platform, meaning that the program can be configured to work on different operating systems.
 * Plotting arbitrary polynomials containing only numbers, 'x', and operators ('+', '-', '*', '/', '^').
 * Input validation and error handling.
 Explanations for different errors will be provided.
 * Inspection of plots using the mouse.
 If you click and drag over a certain point, you will get its coordinates.

 ## Getting Started

 To get started with the program, you need to compile it first.
-Compiling is as easy as running the following:
+Compiling and running is as easy as running the following:

 ```shell
 ./compile_and_run.sh